Three-body universality in the B meson sector: Formalism

 with their first order effective range expansions (ERE)

 to obtain the $B$ meson scattering lengths $a$ and $a'$ in the flavor channels of the $Z_b$ and $Z'_b$ (cf.~Eq.~(\ref{wavefunctions})), respectively.
 We find

 where the binding momenta are defined as

+Here, the quantity $B=m_1+m_2-M_{12}$ represents the binding energy, which is positive for a bound state and negative for a virtual state.
 Note, that these definitions are chosen in a way that one takes care of both, bound and virtual states (i.e. a virtual state corresponds to a negative scattering length).
 Now one can write the full propagators of both molecules in terms of their binding momentum:

 The wave function renormalization constants, $W$ and $W'$, for both molecules are given by the residue of the bound state pole of the respective propagators in Eq.~(\ref{full_propagators_Z}):

 Higher-order corrections can, in principle, be taken into account by including additional operators in the Lagrangian (\ref{Lagrangian})~\cite{vanKolck:1997ut,van_Kolck_2, Kaplan_3, Kaplan_4}.
 The first correction comes from the effective range term which is not known for the $Z_b$ and $Z'_b$.